Text Link

 The disordered eating behavior involved with anorexia nervosa tends to cause a number of GI issues, some of which can lead to bloating.

-Similarly, studies have linked AN to delayed whole-gut transit, or the journey food takes along the entire digestive tract, from ingestion to expulsion.
-This has been connected not just directly to bloating but to constipation, which can contribute to bloating.5
+Similarly, studies have linked AN to delayed whole-gut transit, or the journey food takes along the digestive tract, from ingestion to expulsion.
+This has been connected directly to bloating and constipation, which can contribute to bloating.5

-And while more work is needed to understand why gastroparesis co-occurs so frequently with anorexia nervosa, the condition has been connected to a restricted dietary intake and various nutritional deficiencies, which are hallmark symptoms of AN.6
+While more work is needed to understand why gastroparesis co-occurs so frequently with anorexia nervosa, the condition has been connected to restricted dietary intake and various nutritional deficiencies, which are hallmark symptoms of AN.6

 Electrolyte imbalances caused by disordered eating patterns can also potentially lead to bloating, along with issues related to laxative misuse.9